 Choosing your Sharer

-Both the *Family and the Sharer contribute a nominal monthly fee which equates to £5 per day.
-As Share and Care Homeshare does not receive any funding, these contributions go towards running the service.
+Both the *Family and the Sharer make a nominal monthly contribution to Share and Care Homeshare.
+As Share and Care Homeshare does not receive any external funding, these contributions go towards running the service.
 For the Family, this includes finding, vetting and matching Sharers as well as monitoring and supporting the arrangement.
 For the Sharer, they are vetted, matched and introduced to a Family and benefit from the low- priced accommodation.
-There is no exchange of money between the Family (except for reimbursement of shopping the Sharer may have done on the Family’s behalf).
+There is no exchange of money between the Family and the Sharer (except reimbursement of shopping, and, in some cases a nominal, capped, contribution to Utilities etc).

-A non-refundable Families Registration Fee of £60 is payable at time of registration.
+* A non-refundable Families Registration Fee of £60 plus VAT = £72 is payable at time of registration.
 This fee covers up to a 6 month search although in most cases a Sharer is found much sooner.

 The Sharer is normally responsible for paying for his / her own food and phone bills.